Fully asked me to re-publish a Cycles Primer to refresh everyone with a bit of Cycle theory and rationale.

 This is where my Price Channel work comes into play along with my collaboration on Gann Turn dates with my colleague Norvast.
 Norvast’s Gann insights have the ability to “Narrow” the timing band down to a much tighter range.

 WHY are Cycles important?

-Cycles can provide a trading edge by establishing timing band dates for Cycle turns.
+- Cycles can provide a trading edge by establishing timing band dates for Cycle turns.
 While the bands are primarily for Cycle Lows but I’ve got a few tricks in the bag for Cycle Highs as well.

-Chartology and standard TA are still our bread and butter on this forum for understanding markets.
-Cycles, however, should heighten our focus and attention near potential turn dates.
+Chartology and standard Technical Analysis (TA) are still my bread and butter in understanding markets.
+Cycles, however, heighten my focus and attention near potential turn dates.
 In my work the focus is on identifying Turn dates using timing bands.
 Within the Timing Band, I then focus on various oscillators, including divergences (MACD, RSI, etc.), and price action near key cycle trend lines or price channels.
-My overall approach is to blend standard TA and Cycles methodology to create a unique Cycle Price Channel to help visualize where the market is likely headed, both short term and longer term
+My overall approach is to blend standard TA and Cycles methodology to create a unique Cycle Price Channel to help visualize where the market is likely headed, both short term and longer term.